mmajrash4/2023assignment3/README.md

 Take a look at its code.

 InsultingDuck won't try to fight normally.
-Instead, it will periodically send insults via the InsultsActor.
-These are then sent to tanks as an `Insulted(insult)` message.
+Instead, it will periodically send insults via the `insultsReferee`.
+These are then sent to tanks as an `Insulted(replyTo, insult)` message.

-Because `InsultsActor` uses the `ask` pattern, tanks receive this from a *temporary actor that the InsultsActor creates specifically for handling replies*.
 The address to send a reply to is included in the message.
+(Because `insultsReferee` uses the `ask` pattern, tanks receive this from a *temporary actor that the InsultsActor creates specifically for handling replies*.)

 The task is to alter your tank so that when it receives an insult, it fires back a devastatingly witty retort.
 This needs to be an `InsultsCommand.Retort` , with the correct